How To Get An ITIN Through a Certifying Acceptance Agent

 The renewal process is the same as the application process.
 Beginning in 2022, a renewal application must also be attached to a tax return, unless it meets one of the published exceptions.
-If you have an expired ITIN, it would be prudent to renew it before filing your tax return.
-Otherwise, you cannot electronically file your return.
-Also, you could face a delay in your refund and may be ineligible for certain tax credits, such as the Child Tax Credit, if the IRS does not renew your ITIN (or a dependent's ITIN) by the due date for filing your return to claim this credit.
+If you have an expired ITIN, it would be prudent to file your tax return early.
+If not, you could face a delay in your refund and may be ineligible for certain tax credits, such as the Child Tax Credit, if the IRS does not renew your ITIN (or a dependent's ITIN) by the due date (including extended due date) for filing your return.
 The IRS emphasizes that no action is needed by ITIN holders if they don’t need to file a tax return next year.

 If your ITIN has not been used on a federal tax return at least once in the last three years, it will no longer be valid for use on a tax return unless it is renewed.
 In addition, the IRS has a rolling renewal schedule for ITINs issued before 2013.
 If your ITIN has middle digits (the fourth and fifth digits) of 70, 71, 72, 73, 74, 75, 76, 77, 78, 79, 80, 81, 82, 83, 84, 85, 86, 87 or 88 (example: 9XX-73-XXXX), it has already expired.
 ITINs with middle digits 90, 91, 92, 94, 95, 96, 97, 98, or 99, that were assigned before 2013 and have not already been renewed, expired at the end of 2021.
 However, all of these ITINs can still be renewed.

 To make this renewal effort easier and reduce paperwork, the IRS offers a family option for ITIN renewals.
 If any individual receives a renewal letter from the IRS, they can choose to renew the ITINs of all of their family members at the same time rather than doing them separately over several years.
 Family members include the tax filer, the spouse and any dependents claimed on their tax return.

 We Can Help!